Things to Do in Grand Cayman Islands with Kids

 - Books & Books Another way to get away from the beach for a while is to visit this unique bookstore.
 There are story times, craft times, talks by interesting guests and there is a room with lots of books, toys and games.

-- Jolly Rodger -The kids will love the 2-hour coastal cruise on a "real" pirate ship complete with costumed crew who enact sword fights, and get everyone involved in hoisting the mainsail.
+- Jolly Roger -The kids will love the 2-hour coastal cruise on a "real" pirate ship complete with costumed crew who enact sword fights, and get everyone involved in hoisting the mainsail.
 The ship stops for a swim at sea and you may just find yourself walking the plank!
 One of the best things to do in Grand Cayman Islands!
+Feel free to visit their website at Cayman Pirates and enjoy the sail with the pirates!

 - Dolphin Cove - There are 2 dolphin parks in the Caymans one is in natural seawater lagoons.
 At each of these parks you can have a personal encounter with the dolphins and kids can learn more about these creatures.
 Don't forget to wear biodegradable sunscreen -find out more here!